Latest Country Reports

 Censorship or Content Restrictions: Domestic journalists and foreign news correspondents engaged in self-censorship due to fear of government reprisal.
 The government continued to censor newspapers and prohibit reporting of opposition political views or of any criticism of the president.

-To regulate domestic printing and copying activities, the government required all publishing houses and printing and photocopying establishments to obtain registration licenses for their equipment.
+To regulate domestic printing and copying activities, the government required all publishing houses and printing and photocopying establishments to register their equipment.
 The government did not allow the publication of works on topics that were out of favor with the government, including some works of fiction.

 The government continued its ban on subscriptions to foreign periodicals by nongovernmental entities, although copies of nonpolitical periodicals appeared occasionally in the bazaars.
 During the year the government maintained a subscription service to Russian-language outlets for government workers, although these publications were not available for public use.
 Customs officials at Ashgabat Airport reportedly reviewed and confiscated travelers’ books and periodicals.

-The government continued to monitor citizens’ e-mail and Internet activity.
-Reports indicated that the MNB controlled the main access gateway and that several servers belonging to Internet protocol addresses registered to the Ministry of Communications operated software that allowed the government to record Voice over Internet Protocol conversations, turn on cameras and microphones, and log keystrokes.
-Authorities blocked access to certain sensitive Web sites.
-Several dissident Web sites experienced denial of service attacks in the weeks leading up to the February presidential election.
+The government continued to monitor citizens’ e-mail and internet activity.
+Reports indicated that the MNB controlled the main access gateway and that several servers belonging to internet protocol addresses registered to the Ministry of Communications operated software that allowed the government to record Voice over Internet Protocol conversations, turn on cameras and microphones, and log keystrokes.
+Authorities blocked access to websites it considered sensitive, including YouTube and Facebook.

 Academic Freedom and Cultural Events

-Most secondary school textbooks were revised to remove all text devoted to former president Niyazov and his family, although a picture of Niyazov continued to appear on the first page of each textbook.
+All secondary school textbooks were revised to remove text devoted to former president Niyazov and his family, and a picture of Berdimuhamedov now appears on the first page of each textbook.
 Text devoted to President Berdimuhamedov’s “New Revival” ideology replaced the previous text on Niyazov and his family.
-Although a 2008 Ministry of Education report stated all textbooks had been completely revised, only approximately half of them had been revised at year’s end.
+The revised school curriculum implemented in September no longer includes study of the Ruhnama, former president Niyazov’s missive on the cultural heritage of the Turkmen people, although the subject remains a part of university entrance exams.

 The Ministry of Culture censored and monitored all public exhibitions, including music, art, and cultural events.